A Moon Shaped Pool: Sales

 A Moon Shaped Pool was Radiohead's sixth number one on the UK Albums Chart.
 It also reached number one in Ireland, Norway and Switzerland, and the top ten in several other countries.
 It was certified gold in the UK on 24 June 2016 for sales of over 100,000 copies.
 Following the retail release in June, A Moon Shaped Pool returned to the top of the UK chart with sales of 44,000.
 Of these, 39,000 were retail copies, including 10,500 vinyl, making it the week's bestselling vinyl record.
 It was the UK's fourth-bestselling vinyl album of 2016, behind Blackstar by David Bowie, Back to Black by Amy Winehouse and the Guardians of the Galaxy soundtrack.
 "Burn the Witch" was the year's 26th-bestselling UK vinyl single.

 In the US, A Moon Shaped Pool sold 181,000 copies in its first week, reaching number three on the Billboard 200, the week's highest debut.
-It was Radiohead's best American sales week since the debut of Hail to the Thief in 2003.
-With the release of the special edition a few months later, A Moon Shaped Pool climbed to number 11 on the Billboard 200 and number one on the vinyl album chart, selling 21,000 vinyl copies in one week.
+It was Radiohead's best American sales week since the release of their 2003 album Hail to the Thief.
+With the release of the special edition a few months later, A Moon Shaped Pool rose to number 11 on the Billboard 200 and number one on the vinyl album chart, selling 21,000 vinyl copies in one week.
 It was certified gold in the US on 9 November 2018, for sales of over 500,000 copies.
-The bonus track "Ill Wind", added to streaming services in 2019, reached number eight on the Billboard Alternative Digital Songs chart and number 24 on the Hot Rock Songs chart.
+After the bonus track "Ill Wind" was added to streaming services in 2019, it reached number eight on the Billboard Alternative Digital Songs chart and number 24 on the Hot Rock Songs chart.